Besides pie and mash and sticky toffee pudding (both of which I have tried at Mother Mash), fish and chips is another iconic British food.

 Taking a seat at the only available table, I was promptly presented with the menu by a pretty and young waitress.

 I know I was here for the fish and chips, but the question is: what fish should I get?
 I love cod’s soft white flesh but I had the most wonderful Fish (Hake) and Chips at Manly Fish Market.
 I decided to ask the pretty waitress when she was ready to take my order.
 She replied “haddock” without thinking, and then almost as if an afterthought, she said “lemon sole is quite good too”.
-I have already had haddock at Manly Fish Market so I decided to try a different fish this time and ordered lemon sole.
+I decided to try a different fish this time and ordered lemon sole.
 It turned out to be a big mistake.

 I got myself a bottle of London Pride Ale [£5] to go along with my fish and chips.
 I don’t normally like to drink beer but “London” and “pride” makes this beer sound like a classic, so I decided to give it a try.
 I was right, this beer has been around since 1958 which makes it much older than me!
 Ale is sweeter than beers and it is served chilled which makes it even more refreshing.